-Fuel prices have skyrocketed recently, and look set to remain relatively high, despite the government’s temporary fuel duty cut shaving 5p off each litre at the pumps.
+Fuel prices have skyrocketed over the last few years, and look set to remain relatively high.
 This, among other rising living costs, has caused many of us to think about where to find the cheapest fuel, and how to make each top-up stretch further.

 How to find the cheapest petrol

 Even though fuel prices have risen across the board, not all petrol stations are charging the same amount.